Digital Health

 The future of health care is digital

-Digital technologies and big data offer tremendous opportunities to improve health care.
-Taught by Harvard Medical School faculty, this Harvard Online course explores the opportunities and difficulties facing widespread adoption in the US and explores innovative frameworks to think strategically about adopting and implementing digital transformation in your organization.
+Taught by Harvard Medical School faculty, this Harvard Online course explores the opportunities and difficulties facing widespread adoption of digital technologies in the US health care system and explores innovative frameworks to think strategically about implementing digital transformation in your organization.

 Featuring faculty from: